Blue-Wall-Group/BlueWallGroup-wiki-archive/Contribution-and-Collaboration-Guide.md

 - Individuals clone the team’s repository
 - Individuals push and pull changes from shared repository to share in-progress work.
 - Individuals pull changes from the main repository as a means to update the shared repository, or before submitting changes to the main repository.
-- Individuals submit changes to the main repository using the Gerrit “git review” process.
+- Individuals submit changes to the main repository using the Gerrit `git review` process.

 ## Initial setup
 (The following assumes a somewhat standard environment, such as that provided by the MediaWiki Vagrant setup.)
 - Set up Gerrit and Git Review as described here: https://www.mediawiki.org/wiki/Gerrit/Tutorial, with a few minor changes:
     - Use the `upstream` remote to refer to the main MediaWiki/extension repository, rather than `origin`.
-As such, any references to `origin` should probably be replaced with `upstream`
+As such, any references to `origin` should be replaced with `upstream`
-    - Most importantly, use:
+    - Primarily, use:
     `git config --global gitreview.remote upstream`
     Instead of:
     `git config --global gitreview.remote origin`

-- If `git remote -v` already shows “origin” as pointing to the main repository (such as in the Vagrant setup), use “git remote rename origin upstream”.
+- If `git remote -v` already shows `origin` as pointing to the main repository (such as in the Vagrant setup), use `git remote rename origin upstream`.
     - Otherwise, use `git remote add upstream <main-url>`, where `<main-url>` is the address for the main MediaWiki/extension repository.

 - Use `git remote add origin <team-url>` to add the team’s repository as the new origin, where `<team-url>` is the address for the team’s shared repository.